jonathanking/sidechainnet/README.md

 ## Downloading SidechainNet

-For every existing ProteinNet dataset, a corresponding SidechainNet dataset has been created and can be downloaded on Box [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+For every existing ProteinNet dataset, a corresponding SidechainNet dataset has been created and can be downloaded via [Box](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 There are separate datasets for each available CASP competition (CASP 7-12) as well as each "thinning" of the data as described by ProteinNet (`30, 50, 70, 90, 95, 100%`).
 A thinning represents the same dataset but has been clustered and downsampled to reduce its size.
 Thinnings marked as `100` contain the complete dataset.